 Many of our guests live within close proximity to the Academy, but not everyone is physically able to bike or walk to the nearest transit stop.
 A past survey indicated that 40% of households that visit Golden Gate Park include a member with a mobility challenge, and that increased road closures would decrease visitation among 41% of Park visitors.
 Over 80% of our guests visit from outside San Francisco, some from regions where public transit isn’t accessible or may not be financially feasible.
 This reality, coupled with limited access to free parking in and around the Park (particularly options close enough to be useful for those with mobility issues), raises concerns about the disproportionate impacts on underserved and vulnerable communities that primarily rely on personal vehicles to visit the Academy.

-Additionally, permanently closing JFK Drive would eliminate an estimated 300 free parking spots, 20 of which are designated as ADA-accessible, with no current plan to relocate them.
-While the City-owned Music Concourse Garage is indeed one available option for directly accessing the Academy, its hourly rate poses significant barriers for many of our guests, and it frequently fills up before noon on weekends.
-Furthermore, its current capacity may not be able to accommodate increased demand without a holistic, comprehensive plan for alternative parking options.
+Additionally, permanently closing JFK Drive would eliminate an estimated 300 free parking spots, 20 of which are designated as ADA-accessible, with no current plan to relocate them close to destinations like the museums where they are needed.
+While the City-owned Music Concourse Garage is indeed one available option for directly accessing the Academy, its hourly rate may pose a barrier for many potential guests.
+The Academy does have one seat on the garage's board, but pricing is set and approved by the San Francisco Municipal Transportation Agency (SFMTA).
+Furthermore, the garage frequently fills up before noon on weekends, and its current capacity may not be able to accommodate increased demand without a holistic, comprehensive plan for alternative parking options.
 We want to ensure as many people as possible can access and enjoy the Academy, especially those traditionally underrepresented among visitors to cultural institutions.

 What’s the background on the most recent closure of JFK Drive?